 A blood pressure reading consists of two numbers, one of which is shown on the top and one which is on the bottom.
-The top is your systolic blood pressure, and it’s the highest level reached as your heart beats.
-The lower number on a reading is diastolic blood pressure, and it’s the lowest level of your blood pressure achieved when your heart is between beats.
+The top number is your systolic blood pressure, and it’s the highest pressure reached when your heart is contracting.
+The lower number is diastolic blood pressure, the lowest level of pressure achieved when your heart is between beats.

-Having high blood pressure can cause weakened or damaged blood vessels because your heart is being strained.
+Having high blood pressure can cause weakened or damaged blood vessels because your heart is straining itself.
 The higher your blood pressure, the more you’re at risk for health problems.
-For example, high blood pressure can lead to heart failure, heart attack, strokes, kidney disease and something called peripheral arterial disease which affects the legs.
+For example, high blood pressure can lead to heart failure, heart attack, stroke, and kidney disease.

-If you have high blood pressure combined with other issues like high cholesterol, your risks of developing serious problems are even higher.
+If you have high blood pressure combined with other issues like high cholesterol or diabetes, your risk of developing serious problems are even higher.

 Hypertension specifically refers to having prolonged or chronic high blood pressure.
 Some of the factors that can contribute to high blood pressure and hypertension include stress, kidney disease, diet and being overweight.

-If you do have high blood pressure, there are certain lifestyle changes you can make to lower it including eating less salt, having more fruits and vegetables and drinking less alcohol.
+If you do have high blood pressure, there are certain lifestyle changes you can make to lower it.
+Such changes include consuming less salt, eating more fruits and vegetables and drinking less alcohol.

 Does Marijuana Affect Blood Pressure?

 Some people wonder if marijuana affects blood pressure because other lifestyle choices can have a significant impact on blood pressure, like drinking and smoking cigarettes.

 There are some differences in the short-term and long-term effects of marijuana on blood pressure.
 When someone first consumes marijuana, they often experience a moderate increase in blood pressure and heart rate.
 Then, following that initial spike, they have a decrease in blood pressure.

 There has also been conflicting research showing that marijuana is associated with some long-term cardiovascular risks including elevated blood pressure.